UQ-PAC/BASIL/readme.md

 ### Manually executing boogie files

-It can be helpful to manually run boogie files.
+Boogie is automatically run on the generated file, and its output displayed, when you run a file using SBT.
+That being said, it can be helpful to manually run boogie files.
 For example, to make manual edits to the generated boogie file (`boogie_out.bpl`) for debugging purposes or to run one of the sample output files.
 To do this run

 `boogie boogie.bpl`